jokroese/modular-dancing/README.md

 Open processing.
 Sketch > Import Library > Add Library.
 Then type in 'oscP5' in 'Libraries'.
 Click 'Install'.

-3. Import netP5

-Same as step 2. but with 'netP5'.

-4. Download (or clone) this repository.
+3. Download (or clone) this repository.

 ### For the director

 4. Open 'master/master.pde'.

 5. Run.